LuisFC7/Pattern-Recognition/Parcial3/Proyecto/Readme.md

      Colaborative Project, Read them.
-     For any doubt you can contact me through my e-mail.
+     For any doubt about proyect or information tasks, you can contact me through.

 ![descarga](https://user-images.githubusercontent.com/55300309/146112185-948fcdee-5af1-48ff-9675-b5a8636e8b79.png)